diegohaz/constate/README.md

 If you're a beginner, it'll be a pleasure to help you contribute.
 You can start by reading [the beginner's guide to contributing to a GitHub project](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/).

 When working on this codebase, please use `yarn`.
-Run `yarn examples:start` to run examples.
+Run `yarn examples` to run examples.

 ## License